 2. The Academic Appeals Procedure

-2.1.1 There is evidence that your assessment/examination may have been adversely affected by mitigating circumstances which you were unable, or for valid reasons unwilling, to divulge to the University Examination Board before its decision was reached.
+2.1.1 There is evidence that your assessment/examination may have been adversely affected by mitigating circumstances which you were unable, or for valid reasons unwilling, to divulge to the University Examination Board or Research Degrees Committee before its decision was reached.

 If appealing under this ground, please ensure that you have provided all of the following:

-- New information which the Board has not previously considered
+- new information which the Board/Committee has not previously considered

-- A reason and evidence to explain why you were unable, or for valid reasons unwilling, to submit this information before the Board reached its original decision.
+- a reason and evidence to explain why you were unable, or for valid reasons unwilling, to submit this information before the Board/Committee reached its original decision.

 2.1.2 There is clear evidence of a significant administrative error on the part of the University or in the conduct of the assessment/examination and that this accounted for your performance.